 Born somewhere between November 29 and December 18?
-If so, chances are the sun passes in front of the constellation Ophiuchus the Serpent Holder on your birthday.
-This year, in 2012, the sun enters the constellation Ophiuchus on November 29 at 18:00 UTC (12 noon Central Standard Time), and then enters the constellation Sagittarius on December 18 at 1 UTC (December 17 at 7 p.m.
-CST).
+If so, chances are the sun passes in front of the constellation Ophiuchus the Serpent Bearer on your birthday.
 Now I can almost hear someone saying:

 Wait a minute!
 There’s no Ophiuchus on the horoscope page.

-Whether you’re speaking about zodiacal signs or zodiacal constellations, the Zodiac depicts the narrow beltway of stars on the stellar sphere through which the sun, moon and planets forever travel.
+Whether you’re speaking about astrological signs or astronomical constellations, the Zodiac depicts the narrow beltway of stars on the stellar sphere through which the sun, moon and planets travel continuously.
 The Zodiac runs astride the ecliptic – the sun’s yearly pathway in front of the backdrop stars.
-The band of the Zodiac extends some 8o north and south of the ecliptic, spanning a total of 16o in width.
+The band of the Zodiac extends some 8 degrees north and south of the ecliptic, spanning a total of 16 degrees in width.

 By the way, the December solstice point moves one degree westward in front of the zodiacal constellations – or backdrop stars – in about 72 years.
 The December solstice point will finally move into the constellation Ophiuchus by the year 2269.